ayedm1/rtos-docs/rtos-docs/usbx/usbx-host-stack-1.md

 - Multiple host controller support
 - Multiple class support
 - Multiple class instances
-- Integration of classes with ThreadX, FileX and NetX
+- Integration of classes with ThreadX, FileX and NetXDuo
-- Support for USB devices with multiple configuration
+- Support for USB devices with multiple configurations
 - Support for USB composite devices
 - Support for cascading hubs
 - Support for USB power management